-eating on the go
+Tips for eating on the go

 Tips for Eating on the Go

-What to include in a meal/snack:
+What to include in a meal or snack

 1. Protein.
 This includes items like meat, nuts, nut butter, tofu, beans, cheese, or yogurt.
 This food group helps you to feel full.